Azure/azureml-examples/setup-repo/README.md

 [![license: MIT](https://img.shields.io/badge/License-MIT-purple.svg)](../LICENSE)

-These scripts are used to setup the Azure/azureml-examples repository, including Azure resouces, using the Azure CLI and GitHub CLI.
+These scripts are for setting up the Azure/azureml-examples repository, including Azure resouces, using the Azure CLI and GitHub CLI.